-That the magnitude of the velocity change for the car is larger also makes sense: As my sketch shows, the velocity of the car reverses, whereas the truck slows down somewhat but keeps traveling in the same direction.
+That the magnitude of the velocity change for the car is larger also makes sense: the velocity of the car reverses, whereas the truck slows down but keeps traveling in the same direction.

 - From Figure 7.2d we can conclude that the kinetic energy of the system before the interaction is the same as after the interaction, as required for elastic collisions. - However, unlike momentum, kinetic energy does not remain constant during the interaction.